CartoDB/research-public/sdsc24-ny-workshop/transcript.md

 More broadly, this practical session will help you see how insurers can use the results from this analysis to  improve portfolio management by better assessing non-financial, location-based risks related to not just crime, but also to other perils, like floods, hurricanes, hail.

 Three key takeaways:
-- How to take advantage of large scale distributed computing technologies to process, visualize, and analyze spatio-temporal big data
+- How to take advantage of cloud native data warehouses to process, visualize, and analyze spatio-temporal big data
-- Using CARTO to model the spatial distribution and temporal evolution of complex datasets for real-world applications
+- How to use CARTO to analyse and model the spatial distribution and temporal evolution of real-world datasets
-- Using CARTO to create workflows and visualizations that provide decision-makers with easy access to critical insights
+- How to use CARTO to create workflows and visualizations that provide decision-makers with easy access to critical insights

 The workshop will be run using [CARTO Workflows](https://carto.com/workflows) and the [Goole Cloud Platform](https://cloud.google.com/).
 For CARTO newbies, Workflows is CARTO’s no-code / low-code solution.
 Some advantages of using Workflows instead of SQL is that we can have a single query doing everything without worrying of temporal tables (Workflows takes care of that) and provides a more natural way to link together the different steps: you will understand later once we start using some of [CARTO Analytics Toolbox](https://docs.carto.com/faqs/analytics-toolbox)’s functions that the nested queries become harder to grasp without previous experience using it.